CheaterRehab/GodFather-Fortnite-Cheat-Cracked/README.md

-# GodPaster Private External Fortnite Cheat Cracked & meme'd
+# GodPaster Private External Fortnite Cheat Cracked

+# We were the first people to leak this source, if anyone acts like they did, send us their p2c on our discord server :)

 Crack of a detected Fortnite Cheat by the https://cheater.rehab/ team.

 mod aka !mod#9659 (ID: 597485373194764311) is a fraud